luigirizzo/netmap/LINUX/README.md

 option of configure.
 E.g., to select the 5.2.4 version of the ixgbe external driver, pass `--select-version=ixgbe:5.2.4` to configure.

-## How to use the code
+## How to load netmap in your system

-Disclaimer: _This is experimental code which may crash your system. use it at your own risk._

-The following steps can be used for initial testing.
 Unload any modules for the network cards you want to use, e.g.

 	sudo rmmod ixgbe